February 2025 Nomination Deadlines

 Oliver P. Pennock Distinguished Service Awards recognize meritorious and outstanding achievement over a five-year period by full-time members of the academic faculty, administrative professional staff, and state classified staff.
 The award program was established as a tribute to Professor Pennock, who served as a distinguished professor of Civil Engineering in the 1920s.

-The Provost and Council of Chairs are pleased to invite nominations for a series of annual awards to recognize the impact of research and teaching by early- to mid-career CSU faculty especially deserving of special acknowledgment.
-The Provost’s Awards for Faculty Excellence consist of the Lincoln Laureate Award, 14’er Award, Provost Teaching Scholar, and Provost Research Scholar.
+The Provost and Executive Vice President and the Council of Chairs and Heads are pleased to invite nominations for a series of annual awards to recognize the impact of early- to mid-career CSU faculty especially deserving of special acknowledgment.
+The Provost & EVP’s Faculty Excellence Awards consist of the Lincoln Laureate, 14’er, Teaching Scholar, and Research Scholar.

-*The call for nominations for awards will be shared with the campus community in November each year, and the deadline for nominations is February 1.
+*The call for nominations for awards will be shared with the campus community each fall, and the deadline for nominations is the first business day in February (Feb.
+3, 2025).

 Alternate Nomination Deadlines